Also applies to IBM Basic Keyboard, IBM Soft Touch Keyboard, Lexmark Classic, Unicomp Customizer and Unicomp Classic

 eg, P/N 1390120

 The PC/XT Enhanced Keyboard was launched at the same time as the PC/AT Enhanced Keyboard in April 1986 and was originally intended to be used with S-model IBM PC/XT systems.
 Despite this, PC/XT Enhanced Keyboards have the ability to change between IBM scancode set 1 and 2 automatically, however, incompatibilities with the IBM 5150 PC (which uses the same protocol as XT-class computers) have been reported.
 Later in 1986, the PC/XT Enhanced Keyboard started shipping with the IBM 5162 PC/XT 286.
+They were also shipped with IBM 5160 PC/XT models 089, 268, and 278.
 Due to its intended use with XT-class computers, these omit lock-lights much like their terminal counterparts.
 PC/XT Enhanced Keyboards typically have a part number within range of 1390120.
 PC/XT Enhanced Keyboards were only made to first or second-generation standards and always retained an IBM silver-square badge.
 PC/XT Enhanced Keyboards originally came with a black SDL cable with a full-size 5-pin DIN connector, but a more common SDL to PS/2 cable could also be used.

 eg, P/N 1390131